Frequently Asked Questions

 - Plan an escape route from every room in your home

-- Think of safe area at home to go to if argument starts (away from weapons, hard services and close to exits)
+- Think of safe area at home to go to if argument starts (away from weapons, hard surfaces and close to exits)

 - Plan and practice the quickest way to leave the house